Times of India

 Role of public:

 Most critical is the public response during and after the attack.
 A distressing aspect about the recent incidents has been the apathy of bystanders.
 Forget helping, they quickly quit the scene to avoid trouble.
 If the public were to help, the accused could be quickly caught and punished making women feel safer.
 Public can contact the police if the victim isn’t in a position to do so.
-If the offender escapes, details like the clothes worn, physical description and car or bike numbers can be noted down.
-According to advocate B N Jagdeesh, bystanders can also file FIRs.
-Recording the incident or the picture of the attacker on a camera phone can help with investigations.
+If the offender escapes, details like the clothes worn, physical description and car or bike numbecan be noted down.
+According to advocate B N Jagdeesh, bystandecan also file FIrs.
+Recording the incident or the picture of the attackers on a camera phone can help with investigations.

 The role of police: